genshinsim/gcsim/ui/packages/docs/docs/guides/importing_characters.md

 This will overwrite any existing imports for your characters.
 :::

-## Add Your Own Characters to A Config
+## Add Your Own Characters To A Config

 0. Import your characters via [Enka](#enkanetwork-enka) or [GO](#genshin-optimizer-go).
 1. Go the [`Simulator` page on gcsim](https://gcsim.app/simulator).